graik/biskit/README.md

 ___1. Install (plotting) dependencies___

-The biskit library itself does not strictly need either `gnuplot` nor `biggles` and you can safely install them later.
-However, **biggles** (https://biggles-plot.github.io/) is an excellent plotting library with a relatively intuitive syntax that is used throughout biskit and several unittests depend on it. **gnuplot** is wrapped by `biskit.gnuplot` and offers super-convenient quick and dirty line, scatter and histogram plots for rapid interactive data inspection.
-So you may as well get them set up right from the start:
+The biskit library itself does not strictly need `biggles` and you can safely install it later.
+However, **biggles** (https://biggles-plot.github.io/) is an excellent plotting library with a relatively intuitive syntax that is used throughout biskit and several unittests depend on it.
+So you may as well get it set up right from the start:

 On Debian / Ubuntu:
   *  ```sh
-     sudo apt-get install libplot-dev plotutils  ## needed for biggles compilation sudo apt-get install gnuplot ## program required by biskit.gnuplot pip3 install biggles
+     sudo apt-get install libplot-dev plotutils  ## needed for biggles compilation pip3 install biggles
      ```